Payroll and HR Obligations for Hong Kong Employers

 Conditions of Service and Records

-An employer must ensure that the employee is allowed to take up the employment is legally employable.
+An employer must ensure that the employee is allowed to take up the employment (in other words is legally employable).
 Any foreigner wishing to take up an employment and the company intending to employ a foreigner should apply for the applicable visa with the Immigration Department.

 Wages shall become due on the expiry of the last day of the wage period.
 An employer should pay wages to an employee as soon as practicable but in any case not later than seven days after the end of the wage period.
 An employer is required to pay interest on the outstanding amount of wages to the employee if he fails to pay wages to the employee within seven days when it becomes due.